ControlCplusControlV/Golem-Image-Classifier/README.md

 The service responds to 2 main types of requests, Predict and Train.
 The Requestor script itself sets up a local api so you can easily send lots of requests it then forwards to the service running on the provider.

+Demo.py showcases how to interact with the requestor in an automated way, running the requestor as a subprocess allows it to interconnect with existing ML implementations without needing to build additional network handling to send and recieve requests, instead handling stdout and stdin directly.

 ## Initialzation

 The requestor script requires 2 things upon initialization, a dataset archive in .tar.gz format with a similar format to the one shown in /services/dataset ,and a list of class names.